 Granite is tricky, that’s for sure.
 But once you understand a few things, you’ll have no trouble keeping your countertops beautifully shiny and free of streaks and water stains.

 The enemy of granite is anything acidic.
-That eliminates vinegar and or lemon juice.
+That eliminates cleaning with vinegar and or lemon juice.
 Acid can damage the stone’s sealant and even permanently “etch” granite over time.

 Granite countertops, because they must be sealed (and resealed annually with a good sealant available at any home improvement store or online), should not be cleaned with cleaners, like Windex, that contains ammonia.
 Ammonia strips away the sealant.

-You already know that water is not great for granite because it can leave water marks and a build up of minerals around the sink.
+You already know that water is not great for granite because it can leave water marks and a build up of minerals around the sink fixtures.

 So what’s left?
 Alcohol.
 You can buy commercial granite cleaners that contain some type of alcohol and a lot of water, or you can make your own granite cleaner for just pennies.

-GRANITE CLEANER: Pour 1/4 cup rubbing alcohol (vodka, or gin are good substitutes) into a 16-oz. spray bottle.
-Add 2 teaspoons blue Dawn dishwashing liquid and 5 to 10 drops essential oil (optional, but makes it smell great).
+Pour 1/4 cup rubbing alcohol (vodka, or gin are good substitutes) into a 16-oz. spray bottle.
+Add 3 drops blue Dawn dishwashing liquid and 5 to 10 drops essential oil (optional, but makes it smell great).
 Add enough water to fill the bottle.
 Label and keep out of reach of children.
 Shake to mix.
 From now on, use this cleaner to remove water marks and to keep your countertops beautifully clean and shiny without wrecking the sealant or causing any harm to the granite.